Revised & Effective February 13th, 2023

 Section 4: Late Renewals

-Renewal membership must be paid by October 31st or a member will be considered dropped from the Membership list.
+Renewal membership must be paid by October 31st or a member will be terminated from the FGOS Membership list.
+A member may be reinstated by paying their dues and completing a renewal application for membership.

 Section 5: Revoking Membership

-Upon cause and by vote of the majority of a quorum of the Board of Directors, a membership may be canceled after a proper investigation and hearing.
+Upon cause and by vote of the majority of a quorum of the Board of Directors, a membership may be terminated after a proper investigation and hearing.

 ARTICLE V – BOARD OF DIRECTORS

-The Board of Directors shall consist of President, 1st Vice President, 2nd Vice President, Treasurer, Recording Secretary, Corresponding Secretary, Immediate Past President and four Trustees.
+The officers of the Board of Directors shall consist of: President, 1st Vice President, 2nd Vice President, Recording Secretary, Corresponding Secretary, Treasurer, Immediate Past President and four Trustees.

 Section 2: Trustees

-There shall be five Trustees: Four are elected for a two-year term and one is the immediate Past President serving for one year.
+There can be five Trustees: Four are elected for a two-year term and one is the Immediate Past President serving for one year.
 Two Trustees are elected at the annual Board election, while the other two are serving the second year of their term, overlapping, calling for only two Trustees to be elected each year.
-All other members of the Board of Directors shall serve for one year in the position.
+If there is no Immediate Past President, the position may become a one-year Trustee position.

 Section 3: Purpose

-The Board of Directors shall manage the affairs and business of the Society.
+The Board of Directors shall manage the affairs and business of the FGOS.

 Section 4: Natural Progression